-Blue Ventures’ projects take place in environmentally and culturally sensitive regions of the world.
-All project visitors are thoroughly briefed to be aware that we are privileged guests in our host countries, towns and villages and we provide pre-departure and in-country materials and briefings to ensure that all team members adapt their behaviour to recognise local cultural sensitivities.
+Our expeditions take place in environmentally and culturally diverse regions of the world.
+All of our expedition volunteers are thoroughly briefed to be aware that we are privileged guests in our host countries, towns and villages.

 Working with communities

 As part of our commitment to investing in people, we award several fully-funded marine science and scuba diving scholarships each year for university students from the Western Indian Ocean region and community members from the Velondriake area of southwest Madagascar to undertake an intensive six-week training course in conservation research alongside our expedition volunteers.